UKHackspaceFoundation/resources/Hackspace Owners Manual/Infrastructure/Organisational/HealthAndSafety.md

 ### Template

-This template was extracted from https://wiki.london.hackspace.org.uk/view/Template_for_risk_assessment includes guidance in the form of an example.
-It was copied without permission from the authours.
+This template was extracted from [London Hackspace Template for risk assessment](https://wiki.london.hackspace.org.uk/view/Template_for_risk_assessment) includes guidance in the form of an example.
+It was copied without permission from the authors.

 #### Description of Project